 - Microfiber towel – it is light and it dries out extremely fast

 - Sunglasses – with polarized glasses to protect you from the strong sun, regardless if it’s winter or summer

 - Hat, gloves and neck warmer

 - Sneakers – pack some comfy sneakers with you, they will be perfect for driving

 - A nice outfit – for going out in Reykjavik.
-You can read about things to do in Reykjavik here
+(By the way, you can read about things to do in Reykjavik here)

 NOTE: Please note that all the items above such as electronics, packing help and other equipment are not gender-specific, so please feel free to refer to the links above!